Social Media in Real EstateJanuary 10, 2011 11:53 am

 Obviously, we believe that research is the most important foundation for everything we do in the global real estate industry and yes, research will tell us nearly everything we need to know to drive sales and increase market share.
 But the real question is why.
 The reasons why someone wants to buy something isn’t always based on what research can tell us.

 The answer seems simple, but one of the best ways to figure that out is by listening.
 One of the best pieces of knowledge I received recently was from Kate at Hubspot.
-She told me that there are people out there having conversations that are relevant.
+We discussed the relevant conversations our clients and customers and potential customers are having on there.
 “In fact”, she said, “they might actually be talking about you.
 Do you know who they are and what they are saying?”

 In this new age of social media, we are reminded of a simple lesson – it is more important to LISTEN to our consumer than to TALK to them.
 I can almost hear my mother saying “don’t speak unless spoken to”.
 In the world of sales and marketing we know that won’t work, but in social media, that old fashioned saying has some merit.